YuyangZhu-GT/lyft_Apprenticeship_application/README.md

 # lyft_Apprenticeship_application
 Folder CSE6242_HW2 includes 4 web applications for data visualization using D3, version 5.
-These codes are part of my homework assignment for CSE6242 at Georgia Tech.
+These codes are part of my homework assignments for CSE6242 at Georgia Tech.

 To view any of the html files: